murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 We found Artus Cimber encased in a dome of ice, wearing the fabled **Ring of Winter** which grants protection against death.
 We woke him up from what seemed a century-long slumber.
 After we told him what's what, he was confused about the falling of **Mezro** and **Ras Nsi**'s actions.
 Before answering any of our deepest questions he summoned an ice bird and flew off to Mezro.

 Later on, we found him in Mezro and we hooked up for a bit.
 He was looking for his wife, and seemed to think that Mezro was shifted away or something.
 We helped him get back to Port Nyanzaru, where our ways parted.

+##### Ras Nsi
+Legendary undying Barae Paladin of Ubtao, who was abandoned by Ubtao after he killed all of Omu.
+Brooded miserably for centuries, building up an army of undead in the meantime.
+100 years ago he used his army to assault Mezro.

+We found his palace in the barren and dead Nsi Wastes.
+We rescued **Reistal** from magic entrapment and we found a shard of a **Black Obelisk** of **Netheril**.
+Mo's brother **Ip**'s soul is imprisoned in it.
+We also found a note in a chest that read:
+"*When your Bara falls in combat, you must revive him with more expediency.*"
+Upon turning the Mirror of the Past to the note, we saw a vision of Ras Nsi in the throne room with injured warriors of Mezro kneeling behind him.
+His undead warriors are chained to the wall and appear hostile to him.
+Ras Nsi then says:
+"*I agree to the terms: I will take Mezro, if you give me back my army.*"
+This is followed by laughter from someone off-screen.
+Our interpretation of this is that someone/something took away Ras Nsi's control of his undead.
+To get his control back, he agreed to sack Mezro.
+The only kind of creature that would have such a power over the undead would be a lich, we think.

 ### Independents
 Other NPCs we've encountered are: